 Sealing up cracks and holes, disposing of and storing food correctly and placing traps here and there can all help, but none of these methods are guaranteed to keep them out.

-How can you tell if you have mice?
+First off, how can you tell if you have mouse infestation?

-It’s important to note that, while using certain scents can help to repel mice, it won’t get rid of them if you’re already into your home.
-The following methods should be used as preventative measures only – if you find mice in your home, they can be used as part of an integrated pest management plan.
+It’s important to note that while using certain scents can help repel mice, it might not get rid of them completely if they are already in your home.
+Therefore, the following methods should be used as preventative measures only – if you find mice in your home, they can be used as part of an integrated pest management plan.